On this page:

 What can a Bridging loan be used for?

-A bridging loan can be used to break a residential chain.
-It means you can buy your new home, even if your current home has not sold yet, or the chain is being held up, or has collapsed.
+A bridging loan can be used to break a residential chain, meaning you can buy a new home, even if your current home has not sold yet, the chain is being held up, or has collapsed.

-It can be used to purchase an auction property, Generally, you only have 30 days after the auction to pay in full.
+It can be used to purchase an auction property, although generally you only have 30 days after the auction to pay in full.

-If a property is unmortgageable.
-High street lenders will not mortgage a property that is in bad condition, for example, it is uninhabitable in its current state.
+If a property is unmortgageable, high street lenders will not mortgage a property that is in bad condition or uninhabitable for example, in its current state.
+Bridging finance can give you the money required to bring the property up to standard.

 How does a Bridging loan work?

 You can typically borrow between £50,000 and £100 million + with a bridging loan.
 The maximum loan, including interest, is normally limited to 75% loan to value.
-The loan is then secured on the property (or it can be across multiple properties or other assets).
+The loan is then secured on the property (or across multiple properties or other assets).

 Can I get a Bridging loan with another person or as a Ltd company?